erossi2/AnalisiDati_aa2025-26/Introduction&Settings/Readme.md

 4) The ultimate goal is to have a jupyter notebook where the following command works:

     import ROOT
-5) Moreover you will find very basic exercise to test your setup
+5) Moreover, you will find very basic exercise to test your setup